liferay/liferay-central-test-2/modules/sdk/gradle-plugins-node/README.markdown

 ### ExecuteNodeScriptTask

-The purpose of these tasks is to execute a Node.js script.
+The purpose of this task is to execute a Node.js script.
 Tasks of type `ExecuteNodeScriptTask` extend [`ExecuteNodeTask`](#executenodetask).

 #### Task Properties